-Before taking the QE, the student must have completed the PMCB course requirements and the MMI course requirements.
-In the event that a course is not offered before the end of the student's second year, but the student is otherwise prepared to take the QE, the examination may proceed with approval from the Graduate Program Director.
+Before taking the QE, the student must have completed the PMCB course requirements and the MMG course requirements.
+If a course is not offered before the end of the student's second year, but the student is otherwise prepared to take the QE, the examination may proceed with approval from the Graduate Program Director.